SamuelGee/UrlKeyPlugin/README.md

 8. Keepass Menu > File > Change Master Key: let password empty, go Expert options: Key File Provider -- and choose the key you've just made.
 Then Save.
 9. Close KeePass and open it again.
 Now choose Key File provider and press Enter.
 You should be in.

 This way you can set up all your KeePass databases.
 If everythings works, delete your backups from temporary dir.
-Now you can happily wipe all your passwords to keepass from your head.
+Now you can happily wipe out all your passwords to keepass from your mind.

 10. Open link to your Iowa account in browser of your mobile phone.
 You can save it to your home screen (and/or to your bookmarks), so then you can run it as an app.
-11. You don't have to log out. (no session cookies).
+11. You don't have to log out. (no session cookies, no local storage, RAM only).
 You are logged out as soon as your phone unload the page from memory, or as soon as you close the tab in browser.
 12. In your pc browser, copy and Backup your account_id and password, also IMPORTANT **backup all your keys** somewhere.
 To show your key, click on it's name, it opens in new window.
 (This is how KeePass see it.)
 DON'T FORGET TO BACKUP YOUR KEYS.

 # Examples of how to set up different policies for different situations and environments:
 If you are in a safe environment, e.g. at home, and you use some of your kdbx frequently, you can turn on your key with no time-out (always-on).
 For convenience.
-You can also combine Key from Iowa with some short password or numeric pin (step 8 - password field) - this way you still have "48 bytes + pin = strong password" + you have convenience + you're protected against someone just runnig in your opened laptop and getting into your Keepass with just Enter.
+You can also combine Key from Iowa with some short password or numeric pin (step 8 - password field) - this way you still have "48 bytes + pin = strong password" + you have convenience + you're protected against someone just running to your opened laptop and getting into your Keepass with just Enter.

 For less frequent usage, keep your Iowa keys turned off, and turn them on for 15s when you are going to open your kdbx file.
 This behavior is also meant to be followed in the unsafe environments, e.g. in office, or while travelling.

 If your laptop gets stolen or lost, you should destroy your current Iowa account.
 You can do it e.g. from your phone, just login 3 times with empty password.
-URL always looks like this - just account_id changes, e.g. https://iowa.root.sx/plugin/manage/DEMOxyzWbVDit67uwA2DZbePRqmFoNOfVWkWyDALDhy20ZYc.
+URL always looks like this - just account_id changes, e.g. https://iowa.zvolen.biz/plugin/manage/DEMOxyzWbVDit67uwA2DZbePRqmFoNOfVWkWyDALDhy20ZYc.
 Account self-destroys after 3 wrong attempts (except demo account).
 Keys associated with that account are destroyed too.
 This way, even if the thief somehow gets in your laptop, even if he finds your kdbx files and even if he knows about this plugin and he looks at your UrlKeyProvider.cfg file to find your account_id and thus URL to manage your account, he won't be successfull.
 If he tries to brute force your kdbx file, he won't be successfull either.
 Password/MasterKey is too long and none-dictionary.
 No dictionary and GPU mega-cluster would help.
 Account self-destroyed & too much of entropy!

 If you loose your laptop and your phone too, you should turn to your emergency backups.
 So definitely you should have backup of your Iowa keys somewhere away of your laptop - to be protected against stolen laptop to be decrypted.

 If you have new laptop with TPM 2.0 and Bitlocker you should be safe when you loose it, even without this plugin.
 Yet this plugin gives you more safety even if someone gets to your kdbx file.
 Also, TPM 1 turned out to not be very safe (bus listening) and TPM 2 ... well, recently has been discovered that manufacturers sold thousands of TPM2 laptops encrypted with demo certificates which are publicly available in github.
 Better safe than sorry.

-It's also nice, that if you forget to lock your laptop and move away from home/office, you can lock access to keepass via your phone, when you recall you keys are turned On.
-Just turn the keys off.
+It's also nice, that if you forget to lock your laptop and move away from home/office, you can lock access to keepass via your phone, if your keys are On.
+Just turn the keys off via phone.

 # How to set up MiniKeepass or Keepassium, phone apps for keepass sync databases:
 Login to your Iowa account and click on your key name, your 48-byte key will open in a new tab.
 This is your password, just copy and paste it to app.
 Or you can save it as a text file to your phone storage and use it as master key (probably less safe).